 MEXICO/USA: US and Mexico avoid chicken trade war

+The United States and Mexico have struck a deal on American poultry exports, heading off a potential trade row.
+Under the North American Free Trade Agreement, Mexican tariffs on US poultry exports fell to zero on1 January.
 However, Mexico was concerned about a potential export boom that could have damaged Mexican poultry producers and threatened to invoke its NAFTA right to impose an emergency safeguard tariff of up to 240% on US chicken.

-- Premier Foods issues profit warning
+- General Mills issues profit warning